brettdowney/brettdowney.github.io/README.md

 ---

 ## **Purpose**
-The goal of this document is to provide instructions on how to host and format a Markdown resume on GitHub Pages using the principles and tools in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+The goal of this document is to provide instructions on how to host and format a resume on GitHub Pages using the principles and tools in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
 It is assumed that the reader has no prior experience with Markdown and GitHub.

 ---
 ## **Table of Contents**